I Was Breaking The No. 1 Rule In Homesteading And In Life

 The No. 1 rule in homesteading and life is: Never put your hands or feet where you can’t see them.
 That’s such a great rule, and it will keep you safe on your homestead as well as throughout life in general.

-I was on my way to the tomato patch.
+I was barefoot on my way to the tomato patch.
 I hadn’t wanted this jungle of indeterminate tomato plants.
 But a freeze had wiped out my initial planting of the more orderly bushes of paste tomatoes.
-(If you don’t know what indeterminate tomatoes are, or you would like to see some video of the tomato patch, check out this short video: Homesteading Basics: Determinate vs Indeterminate Tomatoes)
+(If you don’t know what indeterminate tomatoes are, or you would like to see some video of the tomato patch, check out this short video: Homesteading Basics: Determinate vs. Indeterminate Tomatoes.)

 These unwanted tomato plants had megalomaniacal tendencies.
 They created a forest that sprawled and climbed all over everything.
 They were producing way more foliage than tomatoes.
 So I had to plunge deep into the patch to find anything.

 A Blessing and a Curse